 For centuries, wood has been the standard when making a handle for a knife.
-Its wide availability combined with how easy it is to work with makes it a great material for something like a knife handle which should be equal parts durable and beautiful.
-Because it is such a universal material all over the world, there can be a lot to sift through when looking for the best wood for knife handles.
+Its wide availability, combined with how easy it is to work with, makes it an excellent material for something like a knife handle which should be durable and beautiful.
+Because it is such a universal material worldwide, there can be a lot to sift through when looking for the best wood for knife handles.

-What is the best wood for knife handles?
 Due to its shock resistance and environmentally sustainable quality, birch is an ideal wood for making knife handles.
-Birch trees regrow quickly and produce some of the hardest wood in nature, making them both sustainable and durable.
+Birch trees regrow quickly and produce some of the hardest natural wood, making them both sustainable and durable.

-Perhaps the most compelling reason to use wood is the fact that it is a natural resource.
+Perhaps the most compelling reason to use wood is that it is a natural resource.
 If properly sourced and sustainably grown, wood can regenerate itself and create a cycle of more wood with relatively little processing.
-This, in contrast with other materials like stone, metal, and plastic, makes it an ideal material for construction.
+This, in contrast with other materials like stone, metal, and plastic, makes it ideal for construction.

 I love bushcraft knives with wooden handles!
-They just feel better to me than a bushcraft knife with a plastic or rubber handle.
+They feel better than a bushcraft knife with a plastic or rubber handle.

-There are two main types of wood that are generally used for any type of construction or craftsmanship: hardwood and softwood.
-The names actually refer to whether or not the tree the wood came from had leaves or needles.
-However, true to their names, hardwoods for the most part are dense and strong while softwoods tend to be more porous and malleable.
+Two main types of wood are used for construction or craftsmanship: hardwood and softwood.
+The names refer to whether or not the tree the wood came from had leaves or needles.
+However, true to their names, hardwoods, for the most part, are dense and robust, while softwoods tend to be more porous and malleable.

-Hardwoods are going to be a much more desirable material when picking the best wood for making knife handles.
-Going even further, the inner core of a hardwood tree, which is known as the heartwood, is the strongest and most dense part of the tree.
-This is the part of the tree that has been exposed to the elements the least and will be less susceptible to rotting and warping.
+Hardwoods will be much more desirable when picking the best wood for making knife handles.
+Going even further, the inner core of a hardwood tree, known as the heartwood, is the tree’s strongest and dense part.
+This part of the tree has been exposed to the elements the least and will be less susceptible to rotting and warping.

 Some popular hardwoods for knife handles include: